vnguyendon/gw-config-apis/data/bot/readme2.md

 ## 2. Scenario

 In this following sequence example:
-* A chatbot will ask us a question ("Are you often late?")
+* A chatbot will ask us a question ("Do you like puppies?")
 * The chatbot will suggest answers as a set of choices ("Yes" or "No")
-* We can select an answer
+* We will select an answer
+* The chatbot will react to our answer and ask a second question
+* We will answer it using a carousel
-* The bot executes an action as a result of this choice
+* The bot will execute an action as a result of this choice

 ## 3. Asking a question

 To start an interaction with a user, we need three ingredients:
-1. a `Type` which should be `node` if you want the user to react
+1. a `Type` which should be turned as `node` if you want the user to react
 2. `Steps` : an array of content defining what you want to send to the user
 3. An `Id` for analytical purpose